Part Two: A Moonless Night

 “Good night, Tom.”

-Exhausted, they slept that night facing away from each other, though neither of them knew it.
+Exhausted, they spent that night facing away from each other, though neither of them knew it.
 Tomas faced southward in their little tent, toward Vacen, the city Grant had suggested.
 Kari dozed with her back to a tree, facing north.
 It was the direction from which they’d come, the direction of her Home.